 So from 23 students, today we have over 420 students.
 From 7 staff we now have a total of over 70 senior teaching and non-teaching staff and over 50 domestic staff.
 ChristHill is a thriving, exuberant community in the heart of the Kolanut trees of the ancient town of Sagamu, Ogun State.

 Today, Christ The Redeemers’ College is perhaps the best modernly equipped school around.
 It has to its credit been able to offer students for Technical and Vocational subjects such as Applied Electricity, Woodwork, Metal work, Clothing and Textile, Home Management, Food and Nutrition, Shorthand & Typing.
 Ours has been a challenge even to the examining bodies WAEC & NECO.
-This is because they find we have almost all the equipment required for all these subjects.
+This is because they find we have almost all the equipments required for all these subjects.
 This is something they are not used to.